 Compared to other tools that offer similar sorts of functionality, I found Sendlane to be as or more powerful, and very simple to use.

 I’ll dig into the specifics a bit later.

-Like any email marketing tool should have, there is a basic level of reporting and analytics for your emails:
+Like any email marketing tool should have, there is a basic level of real-time reporting and analytics for your emails:

 It covers all the basics in a nice dashboard: